nh-777/chaostoolkit-tutorials/01-chaostoolkit-getting-started/discovery-and-init/chaos-discover-intro.md

 ```

 Note the `Discovery report saved in ./discovery.json` message.
 Depending on the target environment the `chaos discover` command can result in a large amount of information about what can be done or probed in your chaos experiments.
 In the next tutorial you will see how you can use `chaos discover` in combination with `chaos init` to build your own Chaos Toolkit experiments quickly.

+With the output of the `chaos discover` command to hand, you can now take what's been discovered and use that to create a new chaos experiment simply and easily...